Blu-ray

 The BD format was developed by the Blu-ray Disc Association, a group representing makers of consumer electronics, computer hardware, and motion pictures.
 Sony unveiled the first Blu-ray Disc prototypes in October 2000, and the first prototype player was released in Japan in April 2003.
 Afterward, it continued to be developed until its official worldwide release on June 20, 2006, beginning the high-definition optical disc format war, where Blu-ray Disc competed with the HD DVD format.
 Toshiba, the main company supporting HD DVD, discontinued the format in February 2008, and later released its own Blu-ray Disc player in late 2009.
 According to Media Research, high-definition software sales in the United States were slower in the first two years than DVD software sales.
 Blu-ray's competition includes video on demand (VOD) and DVD.
-In January 2016, 44% of American broadband households had a Blu-ray player.

 History

 Kees Schouhamer Immink received a personal Emmy award for his pioneering contributions to the DVD and the Blu-ray Disc.